irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 TODO:
 - [ ] Upload stuff to youtube and get the captions
 - [ ] Donwload the captions
-- [ ] Also describe the part of setting up the Youtube part
 - [ ] git clone
 - [ ] requirements.txt
 - [ ] compare them to the trascript